asnov/gatecoin/README.md

 ## Architecture decisions
+It looks like a good idea to document why we decided to use these tool but not the other.
+Or why we chose this approach but not the other.
+After some time the reasons could change so the architecture could be reviewed.

 1. The same code-base for Node.js and for the browsers.
 It is possible to create and support two different versions for the server-side usage (Node.js) and for the browser.